bwalsh62/udacity-ml-engr-capstone/report/capstone_report.md

 ### Baseline Model

 To establish a baseline for binary classification, a [logistic regression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) model was created.
+The performance on a test set was 50.4%, or essentially the same as random chance.

 ### Final Model